1 Corinthians 13:4-7…

 Love can mean different things to a couple in marriage, but 1 Corinthians 13 gives us a clear definition of what love is.
 All we need to know for how to love our spouse is in 1 Corinthians 13, and I want to share the sixteen points mentioned in this passage of Scripture of what love means.

-At most of my weddings I usually conclude by reciting these words from 1 Corinthians 13, and I now give each newly wed a copy of The Wedding Ceremony and Beyond that contains the below 16 principles of love….
+At most of my weddings I usually conclude by reciting these words from 1 Corinthians 13, and I usually give each newly wed couple a copy of Your Wedding Ceremony that contains the below 16 principles of love….

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
 1 Corinthians 13:4-7 (NIV)*